wemakerspace/ch55xduino/README.md

 Arduino IDE versions 1.8.12 are tested, but most versions >=1.6.6 should work.

-* Windows: Tested on Windows 7.
-Ch55xduino should work on XP (not tested).
+* Windows: Tested on Windows 7 and XP.

 * MacOS: tested on 10.14.